Difference Between Rifle and Shotgun

 A wide range of shotguns is available in the market.
 Some of them are – semi-automatic, fully automatic, pump-action and lever-action.

 However, it can only shoot targets that are 50 yards away.
-One can easily aim short distance targets using this firearm.
+One can easily aim short-distance targets using this firearm.

 One can also use this gun to shoot at the moving prey in the air.
 This is the reason the shotgun is popular among hunters.

-Being a gun for self-defence, many people assume that not much mastery is needed to use this weapon.
+Being a gun for self-defence, many assume that not much mastery is needed to use this weapon.
 But the reality is that the ability to aim at the target is a primary requirement to use it effectively.

 Main Differences Between Rifle and Shotgun